QuantEcon/lecture-python-intro/lectures/business_cycle.md

 For our study, we will use economic indicators from the [World Bank](https://documents.worldbank.org/en/publication/documents-reports/api) and [FRED](https://fred.stlouisfed.org/).

-In addition to those installed by Anaconda, this lecture requires
+In addition to the packages already installed by Anaconda, this lecture requires

 ```{code-cell} ipython3
 :tags: [hide-output]